 The trees provided shade and anonymity.
 These I used for hours.
 The painter remained unaware of my presence throughout.
 And although I couldn’t see what he painted, I took a certain satisfaction in knowing I would.

 I expected to see a brief flash of vermillion, perhaps a touch of violet, cerulean or emerald green; there was only black.
-The paint bled into the river like a cut midnight vein.
+The paint bled into the river like a cut vein during an eclipse.
 Spilled ink might have described it, but ink had a purpose and this did not.
 What a waste.
 What a terrible waste.

 I clasped a hand to my mouth, but too late.
 The cough echoed into infinity.

 The painter turned.
 He wept.
-Tears streamed from his old eyes.
+Tears streamed from his old, rheumy eyes.

 “I’m sorry,” I spluttered.

 The painter looked right through me, right into my soul.
 His eyes took in my colours, my personal palette.
 He refused to stop swamping me in his sorrows.
 I feared we’d both drown.